Search

-📸 The trick that creates a strong bond with your seller from the start
+📸 The trick to creating a strong bond with your seller right from the start of the mandate

-How a simple photo can transform your client relationships and set you apart as an elite real estate negotiator.
+How a simple photo can transform your client relationship and set you apart as an elite real estate negotiator.

-✍️ By Jérôme Drouet Real estate consultant – 25 years of experience Creator of the Propriétés De Charme
+✍️ By Jérôme Drouet, Real Estate Consultant – 25 years of experience, Creator of the Charming Properties

-📲 Follow me on LinkedIn like over 7,000 real estate professionals already.
+📲 Follow me on LinkedIn like over 7,000 other real estate professionals.

-💼 Concrete techniques to become an elite real estate negotiator
+💼 Practical techniques to become an elite real estate negotiator

 Take a photo of your seller and suggest they do the same: a simple trick to strengthen the relationship from the moment the real estate mandate is signed.